corvuspay/corvus-frame-integration-doc/README.md

 ##### Required Parameters

-`requiredParameters` is an object that should contain the public key obtained from the CorvusPay Merchant Portal.
+`requiredParameters` is an object that should include the CorvusPay Store Public Key acquired from CorvusPay support.
 This key is essential for API communication and should be kept secure.

 ```javascript
 const requiredParameters = {